-A new school year is here, and if you are new to Spanish Schoolhouse and language immersion, you may have a few (or many!) questions about your little one’s upcoming preschool year.
+Whether you are new to Spanish Schoolhouse and language immersion, or just considering a bilingual experience for your child, you may have a few (or many!) questions about what your child will experience at SSH.

-Below is a top 5 list of frequently asked questions to help you!
+Below is a top 5 list of FAQs (frequently asked questions) to help you!

 Spanish Schoolhouse FAQ